helix-iot/helix-sandbox/README.md

 orion                0.000GB
 orion-temp_control  0.000GB
 sth_temp_control    0.000GB
 ```
 The `sth_temp_control` will hold collections with the historical data record got from the device.

-You can use mongo compass to view temporal data https://www.mongodb.com/products/compass
+You can use MongoDB Compass to view historical data https://www.mongodb.com/products/compass